 Izuku flinched at that but resolutely turned from looking at the log post to stare into her eyes, trying to wordlessly get across the emotion that he did not blame her anyway, even reaching across with his still basically useless hand to touch her palm gently as it cupped her teacup.
 Izuku would not look down on her for that.

 That caused Momo to smile, and she nodded his way in thanks for the support.
-“I lost sleep about it for the first few nights of when we stayed on Clockwork Island, and I am not the only one.
+“I lost sleep about it for the first few nights when we stayed on Clockwork Island, and I am not the only one.
 Kyo-chan also lost sleep about it, although her nightmares were far worse given how much more graphic her… kill… was.
 Thankfully, we were there for one another, and the locals were extremely helpful.
 But I think that is an issue that all of us will have to face eventually.”

 Izuku hesitated, then took the plunge, glancing down at the log post for a second in a move so automatic after the past few days he didn’t even notice it before looking over at Momo.
 “I think I killed a few, too.
 I can’t be certain about during the fight in the cavern, but I know I flung a few to their deaths in the ocean while we took the ship.
 Kirishima, he hasn’t talked about what went on in the ship, but we, we did have to remove a few bodies.
 Tenya, too, and Shoto.
 Tsuyu and Melissa, I don’t know about… I think Mei might have, but I’ve not seen any sign of it in her mannerisms since.
 Do you think… well, Melissa spoke about mental health a time or two.
 Do you think we might all want to have a group therapy session or something?”